cybnity/foundation-techstack/demonstrators-line/demonstrator-v0/v0-technologies-stack.md

 - Documentation: [technologies-stack-analysis](technologies-stack-analysis.md)
 - Deliverables:
   - [Maven pom.xml](pom.xml) reusable by Java projects implementation which standardize their structure and usable authorized libraries versions.
 See [dependencies tree report](mpp-official-version-pom-tree.txt)
-  - A parent node in any implementation project to be supported by Techstack
+  - Add parent node in any Maven implementation project to be supported by Techstack, and repository reference for automatic parent download

     ```xml
     <parent>